blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 * The current version of Black Duck.
 Visit [this page](${blackduck_release_page}) to determine the current version.
 * Linux.
 * Access to the internet.
 For information on running without access to the internet, refer to [Air Gap mode](advanced.md#air-gap-mode).
-* Java (JRE) version 8 or 11.
+* Java (JRE) versions 8 or 11.
 * Three available ports for the image inspector services.
 By default, these ports are 9000, 9001, and 9002.
-* When invoking ${solution_name} via ${script_name}:
+* When invoking ${solution_name} using ${script_name}:
     - curl
     - bash
-* In host mode: Access to a Docker Engine (version 17.09 or higher).
+* In host mode: Access to a Docker engine; versions 17.09 or higher.
-* In container mode: You must start the ${solution_name} container that meets the requirements above, and three container-based
+* In container mode: You must start the ${solution_name} container that meets the preceding requirements, and three container-based
 "image inspector" services.
-All four of these containers must share a mounted volume and be able to reach each other via HTTP GET operations using base URLs that you provide.
+All four of these containers must share a mounted volume and be able to reach each other through HTTP GET operations using base URLs that you provide.
 For more information, refer to [Deploying](deployment.md).

 ### Getting started

-The following command format will always fetch and run the latest version of ${solution_name}:
+The following command format always fetches and runs the latest version of ${solution_name}:

     bash <(curl -s ${script_hosting_scheme}://${source_repo_organization}.${script_hosting_domain}/${project_name}/${script_name}) {${solution_name} arguments}